jamesjpaek/3112-Final-Project/README.md

 Author: James Paek

 Project Description:
 This is a small Java console-based Personal Expense Tracker.
 The program allows one user to add expenses, view all expenses, calculate total spending, calculate spending by category, and save/load data using a text file.
-Coded in Java of course.
+Built using Java with object-oriented programming principles and file handling.

 Files Included:
 - Main.java